lambtron/otel-deno-node/deno-express/README.md

 # OTEL in Deno vs. Node

-This project shows how to setup observability for the same app in Node and Deno.
+This simple chat app, built with Express and ChatGPT-3.5 API, demonstrates setting up observability tooling in Deno and in Node.

 ## Node